Sandals Resorts

 Sandals Resorts is a Jamaican operator of all-inclusive couples resorts in the Caribbean.
 The company is a part of Sandals Resorts International (SRI), which also operates Beaches Resorts, Fowl Cay Resort, and several private villas.
 Founded by Jamaican-born entrepreneur Gordon "Butch" Stewart in 1981, SRI is based in Montego Bay, Jamaica and is responsible for development, service standards, training, and day-to-day operations of the resorts.

-As of 2023, Sandals had 18 resorts: seven in Jamaica, three in Saint Lucia, two resorts in The Bahamas and Barbados, and one resort in Antigua, Curaçao, Grenada, and Saint Vincent.
+As of 2025, Sandals had 17 resorts: seven in Jamaica, three in Saint Lucia, two resorts in Barbados, and one resort in the Bahamas, Antigua, Curaçao, Grenada, and Saint Vincent.